orionce/simple_accordion/README.md

 # Simple Accordion

-Responsive css and js accordion plugin.
+Responsive html, css and js accordion.

-Simple Accordion is a simple accordion built with JavasCript and CSS, you can change some styling options as you like.
+Simple Accordion is a simple accordion built with JavaScript and CSS, you can change some styling options as you like.

 Supports all modern browsers.